Cookieless FAQs: Overview of Marketing without Third-party Cookies

 Sojern's traveler targeting framework includes several strategies to reach and convert audiences at scale, including:

-1. Addressable Targeting: This allows us target specific individuals we know something about.
-E.g. website retargeting.
+- Addressable Targeting: This allows us to target specific individuals we know something about.
+E.g., website retargeting.
 We believe that having a solid addressable targeting strategy is core to this cookieless world.

-2. Cohort Targeting: This lets us target a group of people we know something about, but doesn't allow us target specific individuals within that group.
-E.g. Google FLoC.
+- Cohort Targeting: This lets us target a group of people we know something about but doesn't allow us to target specific individuals within that group.
+E.g., Google FLoC.

-3. Keyword / Contextual Targeting: This lets us target audiences based on keywords, content and topics of specific webpages, instead of targeting based on online behaviour.
-E.g. Native advertising / pre-roll video ads.
+- Keyword / Contextual Targeting: This lets us target audiences based on keywords, content, and topics of specific web pages instead of targeting based on online behavior.
+E.g., Native advertising / pre-roll video ads.

 How will this change impact on upper-funnel targeting?

-Upper-funnel targeting in a cookieless world will be powered through Sojern partner data, AI audiences, contextual / keyword targeting and cohort solutions, with a strong focus on programmatic, social and CTV channels.
+Upper-funnel targeting in a cookieless world will be powered through Sojern partner data, machine-learning lookalike audiences, contextual / keyword targeting, and cohort solutions, with a strong focus on programmatic, social, and video channels.

 Will the cookieless world have an impact on CPCs, CPMs, etc?